scyclow/metabased-sequencer-workshop/WorkshopPlan.md

 ### Materials Needed:

-- Slides for the introduction and protocol overview
+- Slides for the introduction and protocol overview (create visuals how the modules connect with the sequencers in the L3 chains) - Sheldon will create

+- Show the steps how to create the core contract for the L3 and how to connect the module and send the tx.
+Make them see the "magic" of the process.

+- Add fake txs on a loop to show the sequencer in action -- Example: The txs that will meet the criterion of the module.
+  A batch of txs that will not meet the criterion of the module

 - Pre-prepared code snippets such as script to deploy the module